A History of Violence: Critical response

-Review aggregator Rotten Tomatoes gives the film an approval rating of 87% based on 215 critics' reviews, with an average rating of 7.90/10.
-The website's critics consensus reads, "A History of Violence raises compelling and thoughtful questions about the nature of violence, while representing a return to form for director David Cronenberg in one of his more uncharacteristic pieces."
-On Metacritic, the film has an average score of 81 out of 100, based on 37 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Rolling Stone critic Peter Travers gave the film four stars, highlighting its "explosive power and subversive wit", and lauded David Cronenberg as a "world-class director, at the top of his startlingly creative form".
 Entertainment Weekly reviewer Lisa Schwarzbaum gave the film an A, concluding that "David Cronenberg's brilliant movie" was "without a doubt one of the very best of the year".

 Manohla Dargis of The New York Times called the film a "mindblower", and noted Cronenberg's "refusal to let us indulge in movie violence without paying a price".
 Roger Ebert also gave the film a positive review, observing, "A History of Violence seems deceptively straightforward, coming from a director with Cronenberg's quirky complexity, but think again.
 This is not a movie about plot, but about character."
 He gave it three and a half out of four stars.

 It was ranked the best film of 2005 in the Village Voice Film Poll.

 In December 2005, it was named to the Toronto International Film Festival's annual Canada's top-ten list of the year's best Canadian films.

 BBC film critic Mark Kermode named the film the best of 2005.

 Retrospective lists

-Empire named the film the 448th-greatest film of all time.
+In 2010, Empire named the film the 448th-greatest film of all time.

-The French film magazine Cahiers du cinéma ranked the film as fifth place in its list of best films of the decade, 2000–2009.
+The French film magazine Cahiers du Cinéma ranked the film as fifth place in its list of best films of the decade, 2000–2009.

 In his list of best films of the decade, Peter Travers named this number four, praising director David Cronenberg:

 Is Canadian director David Cronenberg the most unsung maverick artist in movies?
 Bet on it ...
 Cronenberg knows violence is wired into our DNA.
 His film showed how we secretly crave what we publicly condemn.
 This is potent poison for a thriller, and unadulterated, unforgettable Cronenberg.

 In 2016, the film was ranked among the 100 greatest films since 2000 in an international critics' poll by 177 critics around the world.

+In 2025, it ranked number 33 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."

 Accolades

+Indian adaptation

+Leo, a 2023 Indian Tamil language film co-written and directed by Lokesh Kanagaraj, is an adaptation of A History of Violence.
+Lokesh said that Leo is his tribute to David Cronenberg's A History of Violence.
+According to Lokesh, "it inspired me to write Leo.
+A History of Violence left its mark on me and from that this movie was born.
+Leo is my tribute".